Redocly/redoc/docs/config.md

 Getting your documentation just right is important, and Redoc comes with many configuration options to help you succeed in that mission.

-Each deployment type has documentation on how to options in its context.
+Each deployment type has documentation on how to configure options for that type of Redoc project.
 This page lists all the options you can use with Redoc.

 **Versions: 2.x**